robotscissors/blocipedia/README.md

 ![screen shot 2018-06-21 at 10 00 10 pm](https://user-images.githubusercontent.com/24664863/41758657-0baf02f8-759f-11e8-8a22-7a905d42c769.png)

 ## Upgrade using the STRIPE Gem
+Feature upgrades were managed by using STRIPE, a payment solution.
+This was a little more tricky but the strip gem made it quick to get a demo going.
 ![screen shot 2018-06-21 at 10 00 37 pm](https://user-images.githubusercontent.com/24664863/41758667-19a2a676-759f-11e8-8bda-545bc02fea73.png)

 ## Features and Gems